Ken-Warner/Ken-Warner/README.md

 ### Hi there, I'm Ken 👋

-## I'm a fresh graduate who is eager to learn more!
+## I'm software engineer who is always ready to take on more projects.

 - 💻 I'm currently working on a Macro Tracking SPA.
 - 🌱 I’m currently learning React!
 - 👯 I'm looking to collaborate with others on projects.